How Long Does the Adoption Process Take?

 • Travel costs

 You might opt to work with a financial advisor and have an adoption budget in place.
-You can also research and apply for adoption loans and grants to avoid any financial speed bumps.
+You can also seek financial assistance for your adoption through loans, grants, crowdfunding, employer-provided adoption assistance, and the adoption tax credit.
+This aid can help you avoid any financial speed bumps.

 Focus on What You Can Control

-Adoption is a matter of the heart, so there will always be some unpredictability in the process.
+However, all couples must understand that no matter what they do, they will still have an unpredictable wait.
+Adoption is a matter of the heart, so the process will always be unpredictable.
 Birth mothers have their own reasons for choosing a family, and their priorities may change along the way.

 Written by Mardie Caldwell, C.O.A.P.